jhuintprog/fall2019/tips.md

 TODO: use sin function to help in rendering sine waveform

 TODO: using the floor function to help with rendering of sawtooth waveform

+TODO: using sscanf to convert a command line argument to a numeric value

+TODO: reading float vs. reading double (%f vs. %lf)

+TODO: opening input and output files using binary mode